ebursztein/sitefab/documentation/content.md

 ## Content file

-here is how a content file is structured
+Here is how a content file is structured

 ### Frontmatter